Tim Cook: Apple chief executive

-Public image

-Leadership style

-As Apple Inc. CEO, Cook regularly begins sending emails at 4:30 am each weekday and in the past held Sunday-night staff meetings by telephone to prepare for the next week.
-Cook shared in May 2013 that his leadership focused on people, strategy, and execution; he explained, "If you get those three right the world is a great place."
-Under Cook's leadership, Apple has increased its donations to charity, and in 2013, he hired Lisa Jackson, formerly the head of the Environmental Protection Agency, to assist Apple with the development of its renewable energy activities.
-Since becoming CEO, Cook has replaced Steve Jobs's micromanagement with a more hands-off style, and implemented a more collaborative culture at Apple.

-Public affiliations
+Political positions and affiliations

 During the 2008 election cycle, Cook donated to Barack Obama's first White House election.

-While it had been reported in early 2011 that Cook was gay, at the time, and prior to his Oct.
-2014 public statement, Cook chose to keep his personal life private.
-He did publicly support LGBT rights.
-In October 2014, the Alabama Academy of Honor inducted Cook, who spoke about his home state's record of lesbian, gay, bisexual, and transgender rights.
-The Academy of Honor is the highest honor Alabama gives its citizens.

-In 2015, Cook said he donated to Democratic Senators Chuck Schumer and Patrick Leahy for their stances on eBook pricing and surveillance reform, respectively.
-During the same election cycle, he hosted a fundraiser for Republican Senator Rob Portman.

-In early March 2016, Cook disclosed that he donated to the election campaign of Democratic Rep. Zoe Lofgren of California.
-In early June, Cook hosted a private fundraiser along with then Speaker of the U.S. House of Representatives Paul Ryan.
-The event was described by Politico as "a joint fundraising committee aimed at helping to elect other House Republicans".
+In 2015, Cook said he donated to Democratic senators Chuck Schumer and Patrick Leahy for their stances on ebook pricing and surveillance reform, respectively.
+During the same election cycle, he hosted a fundraiser for Republican senator Rob Portman.
+In early March 2016, Cook disclosed that he donated to the election campaign of Democratic representative Zoe Lofgren of California.
+In early June, Cook hosted a private fundraiser along with then speaker of the U.S. House of Representatives Paul Ryan.
+The event was described by Politico as "a joint fundraising committee aimed at helping to elect other House Republicans."

 In the 2016 election, Cook raised funds for the presidential campaign of Hillary Clinton.
 At one point, Clinton's campaign considered Cook as a candidate for Vice President.
 In September 2017 at Bloomberg's Global Business Forum, Cook defended the DACA immigration program.
 He expressed his dissatisfaction with the direction of Donald Trump's administration, stating: "This is unacceptable.
 This is not who we are as a country.
 I am personally shocked that there is even a discussion of this."

+On February 28, 2014, Cook made headlines when he challenged shareholders to "get out of the stock" if they did not share the company's views on sustainability and climate change.

 In 2018, at a privacy conference in Brussels, Cook expressed his opinions on the stockpiling of personal data by tech firms, suggesting that it amounted to surveillance and should make the public "very uncomfortable."